11ume/kable/docs/getting_started.md

 <br>

+**Important** Kable does not allow duplicate nodes ids.
-when a node detects a duplicate node id, it emits an **error** event called
+When any node detects a duplicate node id, it emits an **error** event called:

 > duplicate_node_id